hausanlp/hausanlp/README.md

 -->

-## Hausa-NLP papers and our collaborators
+## Hausa-NLP papers and our collaborators papers